doctrine/mongodb-odm/UPGRADE-2.0.md

 * The `--depth` option in the `odm:query` command was dropped without replacement.
+* The `--timeout` option for all schema commands was dropped.
+You should use the `--maxTimeMs` option instead.

 ## Aggregation builder
 * The `debug` method in `Doctrine\ODM\MongoDB\Aggregation\Stage\Match` was dropped